 The fund invests in companies that are part of a proprietary investment universe built on the potential of business models to reduce the environmental footprint of economic activities or improve social conditions through health, a more sustainable food system and education.
-Companies in the investment universe are substantially involved in economic activities resulting in or enabling emission reduction, deployment of renewable energy, climate adaption solutions,

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. resource efficiency, improved water management (quality and quantity), sustainable use of ocean resources, energy efficiency, circularity through improved waste management and recycling, sustainable agriculture practices, pollution prevention, sustainable infrastructure, reduce hunger, improved food systems, improved health or increased educational access.
+Companies in the investment universe are substantially involved in economic activities resulting in or enabling emission reduction, deployment of renewable energy, climate adaption solutions, resource efficiency, improved water management (quality and quantity), sustainable use of ocean resources, energy efficiency, circularity through improved waste management and recycling, sustainable agriculture practices, pollution prevention, sustainable infrastructure, reduce hunger, improved food systems, improved health or increased educational access.